 Expert Opinions on Measurement Standardization

-Experts in metrology, engineering, and international trade advocate for greater standardization of measurement systems to facilitate global collaboration and reduce errors.
+Experts in metrology, engineering, and international trade advocate for greater standardization of measurement systems to enable global collaboration and reduce errors.
 They argue that a single, universally adopted system of measurement would streamline communication, reduce costs, and improve the accuracy of scientific research and engineering projects.

 Tips and Expert Advice